California Association of Local Behavioral Health Boards & Commissions

 Stigma

 Mental illness is a medical condition.
 Children and adults with mental illness should receive the same care and consideration as anyone who suffers from a physical condition.
-As a society, we should accept and embrace them, rally and support them, just as we do in cases of other medical illness.
+As a society, we should accept and embrace them, rally and support them, just as we do in cases of other illness.

 Reducing Stigma